I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 Having your profile set to public allows all LinkedIn members to find and view your page through search.
 This gives you wider exposure and opens up more networking, partnership, and job opportunities.

-The only reason to stay private is if your employer restricts you from having a public presence due to confidentiality reasons.
+The only reason to stay private is if your employer restricts you from having a public presence due to confidentiality reasons or similar.
 But most industries and roles are fine with it.

 Visit your profile’s visibility settings and toggle the slider to “yes” next to the “Select who can view your profile” option.
 Now you’re public!